Appearance

 Signature: trace( route, headers )

-This method is sending TRACE request to running Hitchy instance.
+This method is sending a TRACE request to the running Hitchy instance.

 No request body!